Best business VoIP provider (UK)

 Today, as long as you have a fast and stable internet connection, voice quality shouldn't be an issue.
 VoIP calls tend to be clear and crisp, with no latency, lag or call dropout issues.

-The key to VoIP call quality is having broadband or a leased line that is reliable and has plenty of bandwidth.
-If your connection is slow and often drops, then it's a warning sign that VoIP might not be the right fit for your business.
+The key to VoIP call quality is having broadband or a reliable leased line with plenty of bandwidth.
+If your connection is slow and often drops, it's a warning sign that VoIP might not be the right fit for your business.

 Unified Communications refers to a VoIP phone system that integrates multiple communication methods.
-A business probably communicates in many ways, such as phone calls, video conferencing, instant messaging, email, SMS, fax, etc. A Unified Communications service connects all of the ways your business communicates, letting them talk to each other in one system and making your business more efficient.
-The best VoIP providers and their systems will typically enable companies to utilise the power of Unified Communications.
+A business usually communicates in many ways, such as phone calls, video conferencing, instant messaging, email, SMS, fax, etc. A Unified Communications service connects many of the ways your business communicates, letting them talk to each other in one system and making your business more efficient.
+The best UK VoIP providers and their systems will typically enable companies to utilise the power of Unified Communications.

 - Setup for minimal or no capital outlay